mahuntington/python_sql/python_sql/lessons/flask.md

 from flask import Flask
 ```

-Below that, let's create an "app" which basically be a place that houses the routes we create.
+Below that, let's create an "app" which basically will be a place that houses the routes we will create.
+Each route is specific "location" from which a web browser can request information.

 ```python
 app = Flask('demo')